lfclixing/Develop-my-own-version-of-Cura/README.md

 # Develop-my-own-version-of-Cura
-I wont to develop a version of Cura for myself.So ,what I need to do
+I wont to develop a version of Cura for myself.So ,what should I do